telerik/winforms-docs/listview/drag-and-drop/drag-and-drop-in-bound-mode.md

 {{endregion}}

-1. The last event we need to handle in our implementation is the ListViewElement.DragDropService.__PreviewDragDrop__ event.
+4\.
+The last event we need to handle in our implementation is the ListViewElement.DragDropService.__PreviewDragDrop__ event.
 This is where we will initiate the actual physical move of the item from one position to another.
-Implement the handler as follows:#_[C#] _
+Implement the handler as follows:

 {{source=..\SamplesCS\ListView\DragDrop\DragDropInBoundMode.cs region=DragDrop}}
 {{source=..\SamplesVB\ListView\DragDrop\DragDropInBoundMode.vb region=DragDrop}}